 Word Order in Existential Sentences

 Word order is something that we can write many articles about.
-In this article, we will be focussing solely on what makes the word order in existential sentences important.
+In this article, we will be focusing solely on what makes the word order in existential sentences important.
 Note that we are focusing on the general, neutral, word order.

 1. Word Order in Existential Sentences

 Existential sentences express that something is somewhere.
 However, we should say that they express that somewhere there is something, if we want to follow the Finnish word order.
-The syntax of a normal existential sentence can be simplied as:
+The syntax of a normal existential sentence can be simplified as:

 location + verb in third person singular + subject.